Dragonlance by StawickiArt |

 Designing the Fantasy Campaign: Motifs

-* Cook’s Tour: The hero travels and explores as much as he likes, despite any other goings-on.
+GURPS Fantasy has two sidebars about motifs that players might expect.* Cook’s Tour: The hero travels and explores as much as he likes, despite any other goings-on.
 Well, most of the time.
 The beginning of Elder Scrolls games can limit this somewhat.
 And away from the computer, this is too unrealistic to keep in The Dragon Tablets.

 * Flashy Magic: Magic is combat ready, including fireballs, and can be quite deadly.